microbiome/course_2022_FindingPheno/08-supML.md

 ![](08-supML_files/figure-latex/unnamed-chunk-7-1.pdf)<!-- -->

 We can see that some genera are highly important for model predictions.
-The importance values can be highly useful, and these are often used e.g. for feature selection before conducting statistical (or other ML) tests.
+The importance values can be highly useful, and these are often used *e.g.,* for feature selection before conducting statistical (or other ML) tests.
 However, if we only conducted this supervised machine learning analysis, we would not know which features are positively and which ones negatively associated with butyrate levels.